 While workers’ comp provides needed financial support, it doesn’t cover non-economic damages like pain and suffering.

 In most cases, you cannot sue your employer if they carry the required insurance.
-However, you can file a personal injury lawsuit against a negligent third party that caused your injury, including:
+However, you can file a personal injury lawsuit against a negligent third party involved that caused your injury, including:

 - A negligent driver in a work-related car crash